PrefectHQ/prefect-gcp/docs/index.md

 #### Test the deployment

-Start up an agent if you haven't.
+Start up an agent in a separate terminal if you haven't already.

 ```bash
 prefect agent start -q 'default'